Seahawks overcome bumpy start with big second half to beat Vikings in preseason opener

 Only five players listed as starters on the team’s depth chart saw action — center Evan Brown, guard Phil Haynes, cornerback Michael Jackson, linebacker Devin Bush and outside linebacker Boye Mafe — and the Seahawks had almost all backups in the game from the mid-second quarter on (as did the Vikings).

-But coach Pete Carroll will surely like the energy the team showed to dominate the second half.
+But coach Pete Carroll said he liked the energy the team showed to dominate the second half.

+“It was hard getting started,” he said.
+“We needed the first quarter to kind of shake the cobwebs or whatever … all in all it was a really strong win for us because we can build on all of the things that happened.”

 The game was marred by a scary scene at halftime when third-year Seahawks receiver Cade Johnson was taken off the field on a stretcher and transported to Harborview Medical Center as a precaution to be examined for head and neck injuries.

 Johnson was examined for more than 10 minutes in the medical tent on the sideline before the stretcher was brought out.
-He was listed in stable condition and there was no further word when the game ended.
+Carroll said after the game Johnson had suffered a concussion but had full movement and that tests showed nothing else significant.

 Here are some thoughts on what stood out.